phpredis/phpredis/README.markdown

 *value*

 ##### *Return value*
-*LONG* `TRUE` if value didn't exist and was added successfully, `FALSE` if the value was already present and was replaced.
+*BOOL* `TRUE` if value didn't exist and was added successfully, `FALSE` if the value was already present and was replaced.
 ##### *Example*
 <pre>
 $redis->delete('h')